 Beware of These Common Marketing Attribution Mistakes

 - Not Being Connected – Data without meaning can be created if attribution happens in silos, where many departments may end up taking responsibility for creating the same thing.
-The data both on and off the internet and all of the channels must be tracking properly before you can see benefit from proper attribution.
+The data both on and off the internet and all of the channels must be tracking correctly before you can see benefit from proper attribution.

 - Thinking Everything is the Same – The aspects of marketing attribution do not all work the very same way.
-Assuming that Facebook and Google AdWords are the same is not the way to go.
+Assuming that Facebook and Google Ads are the same is not the way to go.
 They are two very different tools, and they cater to their audiences in very different ways.

 How Should Hoteliers Continue?